chnm/model-articles/content/articles/blocknewman.md

 We did not want to include too many technical details about the topic modeling in the text, for fear it would alienate readers.
-We instead explained in footnotes that we did runs of 40-120 topics of the half million abstracts, and 20-80 topics for the c19,000 women's history abstracts, then reviewed which seemed to most useful to understanding each corpus.
+We instead explained in footnotes that we did runs of 40-120 topics of the half million abstracts, and 20-80 topics for the c.
+19,000 women's history abstracts, then reviewed which seemed to be most useful to understanding each corpus.
 This would be one example of where data analysis relies on judgment as much as science.
 {{% /notation %}}